Low-code to Kafka

 },

-"key", // message key (optional – it should be set if we need to preserve event order)
+"key", // message key (optional – it should be assigned if we need to preserve the order of events)

 { // headers (optional)